isadri/inception/README.md

 Now type `exit` to exit and delete the `cont2` container.
 We'll work with volumes more in the [Hands-On part](#Hands\-On).

+## Security

+Docker on Linux supports some Linux isolation features that ensure softwares running on containers only uses the computing resources and access the data you expect.
+And also Docker adds some of its own excellent security technologies, which i will not cover in this article.

 # Hands-On